draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 ## 7.0 Copyright & Intellectual Property

-All risk analysis, categories, frameworks, definitions, and operational models in this document are the protected intellectual property of the **DraftVerify Standards Initiative**.
+All risk categories, definitions, frameworks, and analysis in this document are the intellectual property of the **DraftVerify™ Standards Initiative**.

-Use in:
+Reproduction or use in:
 - derivative standards
-- training materials
-- operational protocols
-- certification systems
+- competing verification systems
+- training programs
-- commercial inspection frameworks
+- industry certification frameworks

 is prohibited without written authorization.